Mythic+ Damage Strategy: Prioritizing Effective DPS

 Practical Application of Funnel Damage

 The art of funnel damage lies in effectively translating the advantage into strategic gameplay.
 Understanding the mechanics of each class and their unique contributions allows teams to tackle dungeons more efficiently.
-For instance, let's delve deeper into why specific classes like Arcane Mage and Assassination Rogue excel in this regard.
+For instance, let's look deeper into why specific classes like Arcane Mage and Assassination Rogue excel in this regard.

 Arcane Mage Capabilities